VsVim/VsVim/README.md

 This project requires Visual Studio 2017 to be edited.
 Make sure to install the F# and Visual Studio extension work load.

-When developing please make follow the [coding guidelines](https://github.com/jaredpar/VsVim/blob/master/Documentation/CodingGuidelines.md)
+When developing please follow the [coding guidelines](https://github.com/jaredpar/VsVim/blob/master/Documentation/CodingGuidelines.md)

 ## License